A-Awad1/Countries-Information-Website/README.md

 - Toggle the color scheme between light and dark mode and the value stored in local storage.
 - View the optimal layout depending on the device's screen size.

-This challenge is developed without using any framework
+This challenge is developed without using any framework.

 This challenge is responsive in all devices.